Browsing Category

 By April 30, 2020 Life, Recipes

 April is poetry month.
-At least, so it was in The Before when we set these months aside, chained as we were to calendars.
-Before all the old folks could no longer recall what unmasked people looked like.
-Before tents sprouted —the homeless have always been among us but now they are making beds along storied boulevards, as are the foxes and groundhogs, now claiming their rightful place.
-Before all the parents went squirrely.
+At least, so it was in The Before when we set these months aside, chained as we were to calendars before the old folks could no longer recall what unmasked people looked like.
+Before tents sprouted —people without housing have always been among us.
+Now they are making beds along storied boulevards, as are the foxes and groundhogs, now claiming their rightful place; before parents everywhere went squirrely.

 I made them wear silly hats.